adriana-icasiano/VBA-Challenge/README.md

 # VBA-Challenge - instructions

-* Create a script that will loop through all the stocks for one year and output the following information.
+* In this homework, students were giving stock data including the ticket symbol, daily opening and closing price and daily stock volume.
+Students were asked to create a script that will loop through all the stocks for one year and output the following summary table.

   * The ticker symbol.